quintanilha6/demo-sc-unrestricted-resource-consumption/README.md

     @Before("controllerMethods()")
     public void enforceRequestQuota() {
         // Implement logic to check the number of requests per user
-        // You can use Spring Security's authentication context to get the current user
+        // We can use Spring Security's authentication context to get the current user
         // Increment a counter for each request and block further requests if the quota is exceeded }
 }